sinclairzx81/smoke/readme.md

 ## Overview

-Smoke is an experimental browser networking and storage framework that provides Http, Tcp and WebSocket emulation over WebRTC and large file storage via IndexedDB.
-It is built as a foundation for developing peer to peer web services in the browser with each browser accessible via an application controlled virtual network.
+Smoke is an experimental browser networking and storage framework that provides Http, Tcp, and WebSocket emulation over WebRTC, as well as large file storage using IndexedDB.
+It is designed as a foundation for developing peer-to-peer web services directly in the browser, with each browser accessible through an application-controlled virtual network.

-Smoke reshapes WebRTC into WinterCG compatible interfaces enabling traditional web server applications to be made portable between server and browser environments.
+Smoke reshapes WebRTC into standard Http compatible interfaces enabling traditional web server applications to be made portable between server and browser environments.
 It is developed in support of alternative software architectures where user centric services can be moved away from the cloud and run peer to peer in the browser.

 Licence MIT